Back to blog

 Founder, Prompt Architects

-Why basic role prompting fails
+Why does basic role prompting produce generic output?

 Act as a copywriter.
 Write 5 headlines for [product].